5 Tips for a Good Night’s Sleep

 We’ve all heard it; not having a good night’s sleep can have a negative effect on every part of our lives- from our relationships to our work and to our overall sense of happiness and well-being.

-Many of us with skin challenges can find it that bit harder to get a good night’s sleep when our skin is itchy, inflamed or irritated.
+Many of us with skin problems can find it that bit harder to get a good night’s sleep when our skin is itchy, inflamed or irritated.

 So, what can we do to get the most out of our much-needed slumber and get a really good night’s sleep?